 AJ Haynes is the lead singer of the Seratones.
-Their debut album, Get Gone, is out now.
+Their latest album, Power, is out now.

 (Photo credit: Chad Kamenshine)